Intrinsic Information Flow in Structureless NP Search

 At the core of NP search lies a familiar asymmetry: verifying a proposed witness is easy, while \emph{discovering} it among exponentially many candidates may be far harder.
-Rather than analyzing this gap solely through Turing-machine time, we adopt an information-theoretic perspective: \emph{witness discovery is an information-acquisition process}.
+Bellare and Goldwasser~\cite{BellareGoldwasser1994} showed that, under suitable complexity assumptions, there exist languages in NP for which search does not reduce to decision, providing evidence that witness recovery may be strictly harder than verification.

-This perspective draws on classical ideas from communication complexity, where computational difficulty has been framed in terms of information flow since the work of Abelson~\cite{Abelson1978} and Yao~\cite{Yao1979}.
-Yao's minimax principle~\cite{Yao1977} showed that randomized lower bounds can be obtained via suitable distributional analysis, an approach that later became central in communication complexity.
+As a complementary perspective, we adopt an information-theoretic viewpoint: \emph{witness discovery is an information-acquisition process}.
+This viewpoint builds on ideas from communication complexity, where computational difficulty has long been framed in terms of information transfer since the work of Abelson~\cite{Abelson1978} and Yao~\cite{Yao1979}.
+Yao's minimax principle~\cite{Yao1977} shows that randomized lower bounds can be obtained via suitable distributional analysis, an approach central to modern communication complexity.
 In Shannon's framework, successful computation requires sufficient information transfer through a constrained interface.
-Our contribution is to internalize this information-flow framework directly within NP witness discovery.
+Our contribution is to internalize this information-theoretic viewpoint directly within NP witness discovery.